DEFRA/software-development-standards/standards/docker_standards.md

 - a parent image should exist for both the .Net Core SDK and the .Net Core Runtime
 - extend a minimal .Net Core base image
 - set a fixed major version of the base image
-- set the `ASPNETCORE_ENVIRONMENT` environment variable to production
+- set the `ASPNETCORE_ENVIRONMENT` environment variable to production in parent
 - run as the `www-data` user and not `root`
 - ensure the working directory is owned by the www-data user - e.g. /app
 - a remote debugger should be added to the SDK file to aid development and testing